kebaldwi/DNAC-TEMPLATES/LABS/LAB-4-Rest-API-Orchestration/catc-catcenter-2-settings/02-deploy.md

 At this point, we have assigned settings, credentials, and telemetry settings to the Hierarchy utilizing environment variables and REST-API's within the collection runner.

-> **Note**: If there is time, look at the results of the Credentials and Telemetry tabs with Cisco Catalyst Center and the various pre and post-scripts within Postman.
+> **Note**: If there is time, look at the results of the Credentials and Telemetry tabs with Catalyst Center and the various pre and post-scripts within Postman.

 > [**Next Module**](../catc-catcenter-3-discovery/01-intro.md)